Current Graduate Students

 Headshot of SPI student Elizabeth Anderson

-Jim Allred is the Staff Assistant (2023-2024) for the Space Policy Institute.
+Jim Allred is a second-year student the Space Policy Institute.
 Always looking for ways to contribute, for the next adventure.
 Having lived many careers: IBM, United States Navy, Bank of America, now, Jim looks upward towards the stars to help humanity.
 Jim is pursuing a Master of Arts in the International Science and Technology Policy Program with a concentration in Space Policy in the Elliott School of International Affairs at the George Washington University.
 Filled with vast and diverse experiences and interests, Jim provides the Space Policy Institute with leadership, expertise, compassion, and open eyes to new possibilities that await us in nearby planets, moons, and the stars beyond.
 Jim graduated from the University of North Carolina at Charlotte with a Bachelor of Science Business Administration, International Business in 1995 and a Bachelor of Arts, Political Science in 1997.
 While serving in the United State Navy in the Indo-Pacific fleet from Japan onboard the USS ESSEX (LHD-2), Jim graduated with a Master in Strategic Intelligence in 2008.

 Picture of SPI student Luke Baxter

-Luke Baxter is a first-year graduate student at the Space Policy Institute.
+Luke Baxter is a second-year graduate student at the Space Policy Institute.
 He is currently a Leahy Vetting Officer at the U.S. Department of State, overseeing the implementation of the Leahy Laws and working human rights issues.
 Luke has also served as the Chairman of an election precinct for the Alaska Division of Elections and as a Cyber Systems Operations Specialist for the United States Air Force.
 Luke graduated from Penn State with a B.A. in International Politics.
 He is pursuing both a M.A. in Security Policy Studies and a Graduate Certificate in International Science and Technology Policy.
 His academic and professional interests are emerging threats, human security, and strategic competition in space.
 In his free time, Luke enjoys hiking and trying new restaurants with his wife.

 Picture of student Jessica Denham